For Regular Submissions

 Please note that you cannot revise a poem while it’s being considered.
 If we decide we’d like to publish any of them, you will have an opportunity to revise author galleys at that time.
 Updating submissions is too time-consuming for our small staff.
 Please proof-read your work carefully before you submit.
 That said, we’re looking for the best poems we can find.
 Typos happen; we don’t frivolously discard poems because of them.

-We don’t care how you submit, we just like to read.
-If you prefer using Submittable’s online submission manager, go here:
+We don’t care how you submit, we just like to read—but Submittable is the easiest for us, and probably the nicest for you.
+So if you like using Submittable’s online submission manager, go here:

 If you like email, paste the required information and your submission into the body of a single email message, or a single text file attachment.
 If you send more than one email or more than one file, we will only read the first one.For attachments, acceptable file extensions are: .DOC, .DOCX, .RTF, .TXT. and .PDF.
 No other file types can be opened.